 The carrying values of assets / cash generating units at each balance sheet date are reviewed for impairment.
 If any indication of impairment exists, the recoverable amount of such assets is estimated and impairment is recognised, if the carrying amount of these assets exceeds their recoverable amount.
-The recoverable amount is the greater of the net selling price and their value in use.
+The recoverable amount is the higher of an assets fair value less cost of disposal and their value in use.
 Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate pre-tax discount rate to determine whether there is any indication that those assets have suffered any impairment loss.
 When there is an indication that an impairment loss recognised for an asset in earlier accounting periods no longer exists or may have decreased, such reversal of impairment loss is recognised in the Statement of Profit and Loss, except in case of revalued assets.